korewireless/Microvisor-Demo-CMSIS-Freertos/README.md

 The deliverable you can provision onto the Microvisor Nucleo Development Board will be built to `build/Demo/gpio_toggle_demo.elf`.

-To deploy the build, create a Microvisor application bundle using the [Bundler tool](https://github.com/twilio/twilio-microvisor-tools/).
-The Bundler repo is included as a submodule of this project.
+To deploy the build, create a Microvisor application bundle using the Twilio CLI bundler command.

 ## Updates